xxm3/decoder-alpha/README.md

 Visit the site - http://localhost:3000

 Note: This connects to the backend locally.
 That backend would need access to the RDS database, and appropriate secrets configured.
 If you haven't done that, then you can skip that by going to environmenet.js, and switching the two "backendApi".
-Just don't keep that in there permanently
+Just don't keep that in there permanently.
+You will then need to get yourself authenticated in backend, so give me your IP so I can do that in the backend's verify.js.

 ### To deploy to Prod
 1. Run `npm run test-mocha && npm run build && firebase deploy --only hosting`